jtarbard/Software-Engineering-Project-Wiki/Documentation/Git-Branching-Structure.md

 Upon completion of an `issue` branch, the code should be reviewed by an external member/pair.
 Once it is approved, a merge request may be made.

 #### Note
 *  `Issue`/`Backlog` branches should only be created for the **essential** backlog items extracted from the spreadsheet.
 The lists of valid `issue` branches for each sprint are under each diagram.
+You can also derive this list by checking whether an issue has the "essential-backlog-item" label.

 *  `Issue`/`Backlog` branches should only be created when you are working on it that issue, because some issues might depend on other issues.
 Also, assign the issue to your lead (Jason/Lewis) before cracking on it!